-Acquisition/Rehab projects without in-unit laundry that provide tenants unlimited access to the community laundry facility at no charge, or Acquisition/Rehab projects that add or replace in-unit washers and dryers to all units during the rehabilitation.
+Acquisition/Rehab projects without in-Unit laundry that provide tenants unlimited access to the community laundry facility at no charge, or Acquisition/Rehab projects that add or replace in-unit washers and dryers to all Units during the rehabilitation.
+Laundry Rooms must have a dedicated area for folding.

-Free Resident/Community Laundry; or
+1. Free Resident/Community Laundry; or

-In-Unit washers and dryers (added or replaced to Acquisition/Rehab)
+2. In-Unit washers and dryers (added or replaced to Acquisition/Rehab)

-4 points